August 28, 2010

 Art teachers Alyssa Scott from Boonsboro Elementary School and Kelsi Dean from Bester Elementary School have had students writing to each other as pen pals this school year and celebrated the series of exchanges with a meeting between the two groups May 24 at Hagerstown City Park.
 Part of the exercise has been to provide a glimpse into the lives of children their age who live in a different part of Washington County.
 The students from each school created a quilt, which were exchanged at the gathering.

 August 20, 2013

-One Mountain Foundation will hold the inaugural Gathering of the Arts at Lake Royer show at Lakeside Hall on the former Fort Ritchie Army base in Cascade.
-The event will take place Saturday, Sept.
+One Mountain Foundation will present the inaugural Gathering of the Arts at Lake Royer at Lakeside Hall on the former Fort Ritchie Army Base in Cascade.
+The event will be Saturday, Sept.
 7, from 6 to 9 p.m. and Sunday, Sept.
 8, from 11 a.m. to 5 p.m.
-The show will feature two- and three-dimensional art.
-The Saturday event will be an opening of the two-day show with a reception for the artists.
-Saturday's admission costs $20, and will include wine, coffee, tea and light fare.
+The show will feature two- and three-dimensional juried art.
+The Sept.
+7 event will be an opening of the two-day show with a reception for the artists.
+Admission is $20 and will include wine, coffee, tea and light fare.
+The admission for Sept.

 Dave Neff and Gary Horchner were hard at work Tuesday splitting firewood along Lappans Road.

 April 18, 2009